About our Structure

 Howard Habenicht has been Treasurer of Windjammers Unlimited since January 1, 2008.
 In 1983 he attended the Windjammers Summer Meet public concert in Naperville, IL which included former Ringling bandmaster Merle Evans and many Naperville band members.
 He was impressed by the music of the circus so joined WJU and attended his first Convention in January 1984, playing trumpet.
 Howard is a CPA and was with Ernst & Ernst for 19 years, the last 7 of which as a member of the firm’s Midwest Region Technical Committee.
 Following his time with the audit firm, he joined Vibro/Dynamics Corporation as Controller and Corporate Secretary.
 He was with the company 25 years, and was President and CFO for his last 7 years.
 Howard was a charter member (1958) of the West Suburban Concert Band in LaGrange, IL and has played with many groups.
 He has been a member of the Naperville Municipal Band since 1992 and was its Treasurer 1992-2005.
 He joined ACB in 1997 and was their Treasurer until 2016.

 Rod Everhart, wears two hats as a Trustee and Circus Fanfare Editor.
-He has been a Windjammer since 1990, and the 2021 Convention will be his 50th Convention or Meet.
-He has been playing in the solo cornet section since 2003 and in the closing night dance band since 2007.
-Rod has served on the Windjammers board since January 2011, and Circus Fanfare Editor since the end of 2015.
+He has been a Windjammer since 1990, is serving his third term as Trustee and has been Circus Fanfare Editor since the end of 2015.
+He has been playing in the solo cornet section since 2003 and in the closing night dance bands since 2007.
 Rod’s enthusiasm for circus music has been evidenced in an “At the Circus” booklet he has published containing 22 pages of text about the history of music in the circus and melody lines for 20 circus-like compositions he created.
 He has done two radio programs as a guest, talking about historic circus music and using recordings as examples.
 He has also done a half dozen or more 30 to 60-minute programs on circus music history for organizations such as Rotary, Senior Groups and P.E.O., and in 2018 at Texas A&M’s “Circus Texas” event.
 Rod’s career was largely in financial and operations management for technology companies.
 From 2005 to 2020, he was on the board of directors for the software company Campus Management Corp (now Anthology, Inc).
+Rod serves on the Webmaster committee and is Chair – Preservation Committee.

 Trustee – Vicki Pinson ▲ Term Expires 01/2023